On Strichartz estimates from decoupling and applications: Introduction

-to hold for $s>s(n,k)$, where $I \subseteq \R$ denotes a compact time interval, $|I| \gtrsim 1$. \end{proposition} This bilinear improvement can also stem from transversality: In \cite{MoyuaVega2008,Hani2012,rsc2018BilinearStrichartzEstimates} shorttime bilinear Strichartz estimates were discussed and the following transversality condition played a crucial role in the derivation of the estimates:
+This bilinear improvement can also stem from transversality: In \cite{Hani2012,MoyuaVega2008,Schippa2020} short-time bilinear Strichartz estimates were discussed and the following transversality condition played a crucial role in the derivation of the estimates: